Secondary Star: Kristaps Porzingis Holds Keys To Dallas Mavericks’ Success

 Since his knee injury in 2018, Porzingis has played in just 100 regular season games.
 What’s declined the most as a result of the injury has been his defensive efficiency.
 If he’s able to get back to being a legitimate rim protector and impact player on defense, he’ll only help the Mavericks more.

 For the past few seasons, the Dallas offense has been historically good.
-However, it’s been their poor defense that has been their downfall in taking things to the next level.
+The Mavs were first in offensive efficiency in 2019-20 (115.9 rating) and eighth last year (114.6).
+However, it’s been their poor defense (ranked 21st last season) that has been their downfall in taking things to the next level.

 Primed for a breakout season, Porzingis has the opportunity to change the narrative currently surrounding him and showcase the unique skillset he possesses.
 If he’s able to have a better season on both ends of the floor, don’t be surprised if the Mavericks are one of the top teams in the Western Conference.